 The AAR must contain details on the methodologies and assumptions used to determine the provisions for financial risk including guarantees such as minimum zero dividend if the dividend room is depleted based on adverse experience.
-The liabilities by measurement component should
+The liabilities by measurement component should be tabulated in Table 8.8 of the Schedules to the AAR-LT.
+The disclosure in the tables should be at the level which information is available.

-2.9 Other Disclosure Requirements
+3.9 Other Disclosure Requirements

-2.9.1 New Appointment
+3.9.1 New Appointment